rajivshah3/documentation/iot/0.1/cryptocore/iota-projects/send-value-transaction.md

 4. Read the bundle trits from the file that was saved by the `create-unsigned-bundle.js` script

     ```js
+    // This argument should be the path to which you can save unfinished or pending transactions
+    const savedTransactionDirectory = process.argv[5];
-    let bundle = new Int8Array(fs.readFileSync('../bash-scripts/bundle'));
+    let bundle = new Int8Array(fs.readFileSync(`${savedTransactionDirectory}/bundle`));
     ```

-5. Add the signature to the bundle, starting from the second transaction
+5. Add the signature to the bundle, starting from the second transaction and save it to a file

     ```js
     // Transaction 0 is the output transaction, so start adding the signature fragments, starting from the second transaction in the bundle